-- Always turn off the gas supply and allow to cool completely before commencing any servicing (The appliance inlet "T" connector incorporates an isolating valve). - It is recommended that, at least once a year, the appliance is disconnected and the fireplace opening checked and cleared of any debris. - This product uses fuel effect pieces and burner compartment walls containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
+- Always turn off the gas supply and allow the appliance to cool completely before commencing any servicing (The appliance inlet "T" connector incorporates an isolating valve). - It is recommended that, at least once a year, the appliance is disconnected and the fireplace opening checked and cleared of any debris. - This product uses fuel effect pieces and a burner compartment rear wall containing Refractory Ceramic Fibres (RCF), which are man-made vitreous silicate fibres.
 Excessive exposure to these materials may cause irritation to eyes, skin and respiratory tract.
 Consequently, it is important to take care when handling these articles to ensure that the release of dust is kept to a minimum.
 To ensure that the release of fibres from these RCF articles is kept to a minimum, during installation and servicing we recommend that you use a HEPA filtered vacuum to remove any dust and soot accumulated in and around the fire before and after working on the fire.
 When replacing these articles we recommend that the replaced items are not broken up, but are sealed within a heavy duty polythene bag, clearly labelled as RCF waste.
 RCF waste is classed as a stable, non-reactive hazardous waste and may be disposed at a landfill licensed to accept such waste.
-Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area and always wash your hands before eating or drinking. - This appliance does not contain any component manufactured from asbestos or asbestos related products. - Check that the appliance is clean and that soot or debris is not blocking the gaps between the ceramic fuel effect pieces causing an imperfect flame. - Check that soot or debris is not impairing the electrode spark or pilot burner. - Check that soot or debris is not blocking any of the holes in the main burner. - After servicing, make sure that the ceramic rear wall and ceramic fuel effect pieces are replaced correctly as described in the installer and owner guide supplied with the ceramic fuel effect.
-The installer and owner guide supplied with the ceramic fuel effect should be placed inside or attached to this guide. - Always test for gas soundness and spillage after servicing the appliance.
+Protective clothing is not required when handling these articles, but we recommend you follow the normal hygiene rules of not smoking, eating or drinking in the work area and always wash your hands before eating or drinking. - This appliance does not contain any component manufactured from asbestos or asbestos related products. - Check that the appliance is clean and that soot or debris is not blocking the gaps between the ceramic fuel effect pieces causing an imperfect flame. - Check that soot or debris is not impairing the electrode spark or pilot burner. - Check that soot or debris is not blocking any of the holes in the main burner. - After servicing, make sure that the ceramic fuel effect pieces are replaced correctly as described in the installer and owner guide supplied with the ceramic fuel effect.
+The ceramic fuel effect guide should be placed inside or attached to this guide. - Always test for gas soundness and spillage after servicing the appliance.

-17.1 Checking the aeration setting of the burner.
+16.1 Checking the aeration setting of the burner.

-1. The aeration shutter is factory set and should not require adjustment.
-If the shutter is not as shown in figure 30 and requires adjustment, loosen the two aeration shutter screws, slide the aeration shutter to the position shown in figure 30 and tighten the fixing screws.
+The aeration shutter is factory set and should not require adjustment.
+If the shutter is not as shown in figure 37 and requires adjustment, loosen the two aeration shutter screws, slide the aeration shutter to the position shown in figure 37 and tighten the fixing screws.

-17.2 To remove the ignition microswitch.
-(See figures 31 & 32).
+16.2 To remove the ignition microswitch.

-1. Remove the firefront casting and the front cover casting.

-- 2. Disconnect the leads from the ignition microswitch (The lower of the two microswitches See figure 31). - 3.
+- 1. Remove the bottom front cover and the front cover casting. - 2.
+Disconnect the leads from the ignition microswitch (The lower of the two microswitches - See figure 38). - 3.
 Detach the microswitch and insulation pad by removing two screws. - 4.
 Replace in the reverse order. - 5.
 Check that the microswitch operates correctly by fully closing it and observing that there are sparks at the pilot electrode.

-17.3 To remove the gas shut-off microswitch.
+16.3 To remove the gas shut-off microswitch.

-(See figures 31 & 32).
+(See figures 38 & 39).

-- 1. Remove the firefront casting and the front cover casting. - 2.
-Loosen the thermocouple nut to free the microswitch leads and pull the leads clear of the thermocouple interrupter block (See figure 32). - 3.
-Detach the bridging bracket, microswitch assembly by removing two screws (See figure 31). - 4.
+- 1. Remove the bottom front cover or fire front casting. - 2.
+Loosen the thermocouple nut to free the microswitch leads and pull the leads clear of the thermocouple interrupter block (See figure 39). - 4.
+Detach the bridging bracket, microswitch assembly by removing two screws (See figure 38). - 5.
 Replace in the reverse order.
 When refitting the leads to the interrupter block, make sure that they are secured firmly to give a good electrical contact.